imdhruva/splunk-rest/README.md

 ## Example

-The consumption can be illustrated as under:
+The invocation can be illustrated as under:
 ```golang
 package main